 Volunteering through Bristol Hub is a rewarding and challenging experience.
 You may be looking to gain experience in teaching or working with young people, or you may just want to find a way to make a difference in the local community.

-If you are interested in hearing when applications open you can register your interest here.
+If you are interested in hearing when volunteer applications open you can register your interest here.
 If you are interested in leading Inspire, Debate, Change, then you can apply to be one of our Coordinators here.

 To ensure you are equipped with the right knowledge and confident to start volunteering, you will attend a training session.
 It covers an introduction to educational disadvantage in Bristol and political education, how the project works and an opportunity to learn some skills that will be valuable to you as a volunteer.
 We also occasionally run optional training throughout the year on topics and skills that will support your volunteering and benefit your CV.

 This volunteering opportunity is excellent for anyone who wants experience working in schools and with young people, or is exploring a career in education/youth work.
 We've found that this project can significantly develop the following skills:

 When you become a volunteer for Bristol Hub you will be part of a community of volunteers across our projects, and will also have the chance to attend events and socials.

 Bristol Hub is committed to making our activities inclusive to all students.
 We can make reasonable adjustments to application processes, training sessions, volunteering projects and other activities on a case-by-case basis.
 We also provide ongoing support for the students we work with, so if you have particular accessibility needs, including special educational needs, please email [email protected] and let us know how we can make this activity more accessible.
 We ensure that all our activites, training and events are safe spaces, you can read more about our Safe Space Policy here.

 This project won't cost you!
 We reimburse all travel expenses and DBS checks for volunteers on our projects.

 Email [email protected] and a staff member will be able to answer any questions.